tyduptyler13/PlugPlus/README.md

 Patch Notes (Only for latest minor version)

-* `1.1.3.1` - Added stat counter and improved loading functions
+* `1.1.4.0` - Alpha and beta development of features.
+Changes are visible in the commits.

 NOTICE
 ----